Alluxio/alluxio/docs/en/administration/Performance-Tuning.md

 The Alluxio master maintains a cache to keep track of which UFS paths have been previously loaded, to approximate the `ONCE` behavior.
-The parameter `alluxio.master.ufs.path.cache.capacity` controls the number of paths to store in the cache.
+The parameter `alluxio.coordinator.ufs.path.cache.capacity` controls the number of paths to store in the cache.
 A larger cache size will consume more memory, but will better approximate the `ONCE` behavior.
 The Alluxio master maintains the UFS path cache asynchronously.
-Alluxio uses a thread pool to process the paths asynchronously, whose size is controlled by `alluxio.master.ufs.path.cache.threads`.
+Alluxio uses a thread pool to process the paths asynchronously, whose size is controlled by `alluxio.coordinator.ufs.path.cache.threads`.
 Increasing the number of threads can decrease the staleness of the UFS path cache, but may impact performance by increasing work on the Alluxio master, as well as consuming UFS bandwidth.
 If this is set to 0, the cache is disabled and the `ONCE` setting will behave like the `ALWAYS` setting.